Section 8 Housing Income Limits and Requirements in California

 Section 8 Eligibility in California

-To qualify for Section 8 housing assistance in California, applicants must meet specific criteria set by HUD and local housing authorities.
-Below are the key steps to obtaining Section 8 housing:
+To qualify for Section 8 in California, applicants must meet HUD and local housing authority requirements:

-Eligibility also depends on family size, citizenship status, and criminal history.
+Eligibility also considers household size, U.S. citizenship or eligible immigration status, and criminal background.

 2. Find Your Local Public Housing Authority (PHA)